JumpJets/Global-moving-support-userscript/README.md

 Try this userscript on this codepen page: https://codepen.io/XCanG/pen/pXmdPd

 # What does this script do?
 This script allow you to use your mouse keys to scroll on page.
 No more need to move your mouse over scrollbar and drag it.
-No more issues with horizontal scrollbar on Chrome (when it hiding and not appearing).
+No more issues with horizontal scrollbar on Chrome _(when it hiding and not appearing)_.

 All what you need is simply click and hold any mouse hotkey (default RMB) to start scrolling.
-To stop simply release mouse hotkey.
-You still will be able to select text (LMB) and open menu (RMB).
+To stop, simply release mouse hotkey.
+You still will be able to select text (LMB) and open context menu (RMB).

 # Settings